ProLoser/awesome-lifehacks/Eating.md

 # Eating

+## American Portions
+Americans have huge portions which can make dieting difficult.
+When dining for 2, instead of buying separate entrees, consider ordering a full-course meal for 1 person and sharing.
+This will allow you to have half the portions while increasing the variety of dishes.

+## Ratatouille Diet
+I refuse to do any form of diet because I believe food is how we experience culter and I would never want to artificially limit my existence.
+Instead, I choose to practice moderation and prioritization.
+So I ascribe to the Ratatouille Critic Diet.

+"I don't like food, I LOVE it.
+If I DONT love it I DONT swallow."

 ## Sandwiches
 most sandwiches have 2 flavors. turn the sandwich upside down to try the opposite flavor profile